 ATE Central preserves the integrity of all resources submitted for archiving.
 This means that contributors must make important decisions, prepare all materials according to ATE Central digital preservation guidelines (below), and be confident of the finality of their submission to ATE Central prior to ingestion.
 ATE Central ensures access to these materials—as curated by the ATE contributor—by enabling users to download archived materials.

-NEW!
 The NSF ATE Archiving Requirement

 According to the NSF ATE RFP: